kanagrou/Snake/README.md

 This is a simple snake game that can be played using the windows console or the windows terminal.
 At this time, I don't think it will work using another operating system.

 ## Languages
-This game was created entirely in C.
+This game was entirely written in C.

 ## Setup
 To run the game, compile it and run the output;